prestosilver/prestosilver.github.io/src/pages/Content/posts/organize-1.md

 ![My doc directory](/Images/organize-2.png)

-My docuents directory contains not only docuents but also my repositories.
+My documents directory contains not only documents but also my repositories.
 I keep my repositories in the `rep` folder under a path with the website theyre origin exists in.
 I keep the markdown source for all my documents in `src` and it compiles to `pdf`.

 ## Pictures Directory